CD3/gsc/README.md

 A simple utility that allows you to run guided scripts on Linux, useful for giving command line demonstrations.

+**`gsc` has been rewritten**

+`gsc` has been completely rewritten from scatch.
+New features include:

+- Modal (insert, command, and pass through mode).
+- Support for monitoring sessions via socket connection.
+- "simulated typing" has been replaced with actual typing.
+Just hit a key (in insert mode) to have the next character loaded.
+- (More) graceful failure.

 ## Description

 `gsc` creates a pseudo terminal and runs a script by passing each line of the script to the pseudo terminal so that